Find Affordable College Courses

 $13,094 Average Tuition & Fees

-The average tuition and fees for an out-of-state undergraduate student at Central Michigan are $13,094 a year.
+Out-of-state tuition fees for undergraduate students at Central Michigan are $13,094 per year.
 After completing their degree, EE graduates from Central Michigan carry an average student debtload of $31,000.

-Full Electrical Engineering at Central Michigan University Report
+Read full report on Electrical Engineering at Central Michigan University

-You’ll join some of the best and brightest minds around you if you attend University of Wisconsin - Platteville.
-The school came in at #5 on this year’s Best Value Electrical Engineering Schools in the Great Lakes Region list.
+You’ll be in good company if you decide to attend University of Wisconsin - Platteville.
+It ranked #5 on our 2023 Best Value Electrical Engineering Schools in the Great Lakes Region list.
 Located in the town of Platteville, UW - Platteville is a public college with a moderately-sized student population.

 UW - Platteville undergraduate students pay an average of $16,483 in tuition and fees each year.
 While working on their degree, EE majors at UW - Platteville accumulate an average of around $23,649 in student debt.

-In addition to its great value ranking, UW - Platteville is in the top 10% of all schools on our Best Electrical Engineering Schools in the Great Lakes Region list.
+As a testament to the quality of education it offers, UW - Platteville also is in the top 10% of our Best Electrical Engineering Schools in the Great Lakes Region ranking.

 #6